Iterate and Loop

 The similarity between the two macros should immediately be apparent.

-touted as more readable than heavily-parenthesized code, loop's
+touted as more readable than heavily-parenthesized code, loop

 Pascalish syntax creates several problems.
 First, many